-064 APPLIED STUDY STRATEGIES 2 credits†
+O64 APPLIED STUDY STRATEGIES

 Corequisite: Selected General Education Courses taken concurrently.

-Designed to help students apply various study strategies \mathbf{t}0 a specific course, such as psychology, sociology.
-Include lecture and textbook analysis, memory techniques, and text-taking strategies.
+Designed to help students apply various study strategies to a specific course, such as psychology, sociology.
+Include lecture and textbook analysis, memory techniques, and test-taking strategies.

-299 SPECIAL TOPICS: DEVELOPMENTAL PROGRAMS

-Selected topics and subject areas of interest in developmental educa-
+299 SPECIAL TOPICS: DEVELOPMENTAL PROGRAMS Selected topics and subject areas of interest in developmental educa-

-GENERAL EDUCATION
+GENERAL EDUCATION 1100:

-101 UNIVERSITY ORIENTATION

-Acquisition of the skills, techniques, information, and strategies necessary to aid new students in their transition from high school or work to the college environment.
+101 UNIVERSITY ORIENTATION 2 credits Acquisition of the skills, techniques, information, and strategies necessary to aid new students in their transition from high school or work to the college environment

-ASSOCIATE STUDIES- ENGLISH 2020:
+ASSOCIATE STUDIES- ENGLISH

-222 TECHNICAL REPORT WRITING

-Prerequisite: 3300:111 or equivalent.
+222 TECHNICAL REPORT WRITING Prerequisite: 3300:111 or equivalent.
 Prepares student to write the types of reports most often required of engineers, scientists and technicians.
 Includes types of reports, memoranda, letters, techniques of research, documentation and oral presentation.